Chart Query¶

 ,min

-); - Only supports Metrics data queries; simple mode does not support choosing the Rollup function for other data queries;
+); - Only supports Metrics data queries; the Rollup function is not supported for other data queries in the simple mode of the chart;

 - The Rollup function does not support adding multiple instances.